I miss my cat, but my aim is improving.

 Q: I would like to use a paint application of my choosing in Graphic Workshop Professional, rather than the default Microsoft Paint.
 Can I do this?

 A: Yes you can.
 Note that your new paint software must accept a file name passed to it as a command line argument, and it must read and write BMP files.
-Make sure Graphic Workshop Professional is not running when you do this.

 Q: What are THN files, and why do they get created by Graphic Workshop?
 Can I open them with Graphic Workshop, or convert them to other graphic formats?